 This strategy helps you create a base portfolio value.
 Under this, the portfolio mustn’t drop.
 As long as the portfolio attains a return over its base, you follow active management.
 You do this to increase the value of the portfolio to the maximum.
 However, if the portfolio must ever fall to the base value, then you put money in risk-free assets.
 This way, the base value is fixed.
 During this time, you’d check with your advisor on re-allocation of assets.
 Maybe even altering your strategy altogether.

-Insured asset allocation might be ideal for investors who’re risk-averse.
-Investors who prefer a degree of active portfolio management but like the security of setting a fixed floor.
-E.g., an investor who wants to set a minimum living standard after retirement may find this strategy suitable.
+Insured asset allocation might be ideal for risk-averse investors — investors who prefer a degree of active portfolio management but like the security of setting a fixed floor.
+For example, an investor who wants to set a minimum living standard after retirement may find this strategy suitable.

 Integrated Asset Allocation

 With this strategy, you consider both the risk and economic expectations in setting an asset mix.
 Though all the above outlines of strategies consider expectations of future market returns.
 But, not every strategy considers investment risk tolerance.
 In contrast, integrated asset allocation covers elements of all strategies.
-It examines not only expectations but also your risk tolerance and real changes in markets.
+It considers not only expectations but also your risk tolerance and real changes in markets.
 This is a broader strategy of asset allocation.
-Hence, it allows just either constant-weighting or dynamic allocation.
-Evidently, an investor wouldn’t prefer implementing two approaches that compete with each other.
+Hence, it allows only either constant-weighting or dynamic allocation.
+An investor wouldn’t prefer implementing two approaches that compete with each other.

 Asset Allocation in Retirement

 For retirees, the ideal strategy to allocate assets isn’t a one-size-fits-all method.
-Many variables are determining your proper cash/stock/bond allocation.
-This includes your risk tolerance, age, goals, etc. Below is an accessible guide to help you find the ideal allocation for your IRA, 401(k) and other accounts.
+Many variables are determining your suitable cash/stock/bond allocation.
+This includes your risk tolerance, age, goals, etc. Below is an easy guide to help you find the ideal allocation for your IRA, 401(k) and other accounts.

 As you’ll see, asset-allocation is to find the right blend of risk and return potential.

 Keeping that in mind, we have a good thumb rule to predict your perfect asset allocation.
 Take your present age and minus it from 110.
 The result is the percentage of your assets which you must allocate to stocks and the remaining to fixed-income assets.
-E.g., you’re 70.
-This means 40% of your assets must be in equity and the remainder in fixed-income investments.
+For example, you’re 70.
+This means 40% of your assets must be inequity and the remainder in fixed-income investments.

 Can you handle your portfolio reducing by 50%?
 Don’t be surprised.
 The stock market did this before.
 And it may do so again.
 Hence, as a rule, don’t put money in stocks if you’re uncomfortable with the volatility that surrounds it.
 But, the fixed-income aspect of your portfolio can offset this risk when the tides are rough.